caiocoisa/monitor-iot/README.md

 # monitor-iot
-Front-end project using NextJS 14
+Front-end project using NextJS 14 and NextUI Components